QuantumConcepts/STLdotNET/README.md

 To contribute a code change, please submit a Pull Request.
 If you find an issue, please feel free to report it via GitHub.

-If you do decide to make a code change, before pushing your branch and opening the Pull Request, please make sure you...
+If you do decide to make a code change, before pushing your branch and opening the Pull Request.
+To ensure consistent, clean formatting, please initialize the Git hooks by running: `./config/init-hooks`

-- Run `dotnet build` and fix any errors _and_ warnings.
-- Run `dotnet test` and fix any broken tests.
-- Run `dotnet format` to automatically fix any formatting issues.

 Thank you!